Milorad Ekmečić: Career

 Shortly after the outbreak of the Bosnian War in 1992, Ekmečić was arrested by the Bosnia and Herzegovina government-loyalist Green Berets paramilitary unit along with his family.
 Initially held at the elementary school in Vratnik, he was then transferred to house arrest, from which he managed to flee to the Bosnian Serb-controlled proto-state known as the Republika Srpska.
 From 1992 to 1994 Ekmečić worked as a full professor at the Faculty of Philosophy, University of Belgrade.
 He retired on 1 October 1994.

-During his life Ekmečić was a member of the Serbian Academy of Sciences and Arts (SANU) from 1978, and a member of its presidency from 2004, and served on five of its specialist committees.
+Ekmečić was a member of the Serbian Academy of Sciences and Arts (SANU) from 1978, and a member of its presidency from 2004, and served on five of its specialist committees.
 He was also a member of the Academy of Sciences and Arts of Bosnia and Herzegovina from 1973, the Montenegrin Academy of Sciences and Arts from 1993, and the Academy of Sciences and Arts of the Republika Srpska from 1996.
 During his career he received the prestigious "27th July Award of Bosnia and Herzegovina for Science" in 1963, the Yugoslav Order of Labour with Golden Wreath in 1965, the "Enlightenment Award" in 1972, the NIN Award in 1990 for Stvaranje Jugoslavije 1790–1918 [Creation of Yugoslavia 1790–1918], and the Order of St. Sava First Class from the Serbian Orthodox Church, among others.
 In 2010, he was decorated with the Order of Honor with Golden Rays by Republika Srpska.

 Ekmečić was a member of the Senate of Republika Srpska.
-He died after a short illness at a hospital in Belgrade on 29 August 2015 at the age of 86.
-In February 2019, the President of Serbia, Aleksandar Vučić, proposed that a street in Belgrade be named after Ekmečić.
+He died after a short illness at a hospital in Belgrade on 29 August 2015 at the age of 86, and was buried in the Alley of Distinguished Citizens at the Belgrade New Cemetery.
+In February 2019, the president of Serbia, Aleksandar Vučić, proposed that a street in Belgrade be named after Ekmečić, and this was carried out a month later.
+In October 2022, Ekmečić's collected works were launched, and Vučić praised Ekmečić, stating that his books should be in every Serb's home.